-It is the responsibility of the superintendent [or designee] to ensure that students complete grades one through twelve and that high school students earn a minimum of 250 credit hours to be awarded a Linn-Mar High School diploma.
+It is the responsibility of the superintendent [or designee] to ensure that students complete grades 1 through 12 and that high school students earn a minimum of 250 credit hours to be awarded a Linn-Mar High School diploma.

 Graduation Requirements: Linn-Mar High School students are required to earn a minimum of 250 credits in order to graduate.
 In addition, the following department requirements must be met in order to earn a diploma:

 - English (40 credits): Must include English 9 or English I (10 credits each), English II (May opt out if pass English I with a 90% or higher grade), English III or Advanced English III, and one speech/acting course (5 credits).

 - Mathematics (30 credits): Must include Algebra (10 credits) or Algebra Fundamentals I and Algebra Fundamentals II (20 credits).
 Students who successfully complete both semesters of Algebra may not take Algebra Fundamentals I or Algebra Fundamentals II to fulfill the Algebra or three-year math requirement.

 - Science (30 credits): Must include General Biology (10 credits) or Fundamentals of Biology I and Fundamentals of Biology II (20 credits), a physical science course (Chemistry, Physics, or Earth and Physical Science) (10 credits).

 - Social Studies (30 credits): Must include US History 9 or US History I (10 credits) or AP US History (15 credits), World History (10 credits), or AP World History (15 credits), American Government (5 credits) or AP American Government (10 credits), and one social studies elective (5 credits).

 - Health/Fitness (20 credits): Must include Health I (5 credits).
 Must include a Lifetime Fitness course each school year.